Timeline: Tunisia's bumpy path to democracy

+TUNIS (Reuters) - Tunisians have elected retired law professor Kais Saied as president, rejecting the North African country’s old governing elite.

+Exit polls from Sunday’s election put Saied on more than 70 percent of the votes, and his election opponent on Monday congratulated him on winning.

-TUNIS (Reuters) - Tunisia’s vote for president on Sunday is the next step in its transition to democracy after a revolution that triggered the “Arab Spring” uprisings of 2011.
+It was a big step in Tunisia’s continuing transition to democracy after a revolution that triggered the “Arab Spring” uprisings of 2011.

 Here is a timeline showing the major events from the revolution to this year’s elections.